Temm4ancki/OpenGrad-MI/README.md

 - 0oa for shitcoding in already barely working code,
 - Mannytko for attempt to fix and optimize this gamemode (also added some new stuff as stunbaton and etc.),
 - Hari for x2 attempt to fix and add new stuff in gamemode
+- NEW Temm4ancki and Unicode1 for attempt to fix

+TODO:
+- fix jahidka
+- Many other fixes